You’re Wasting Your Money If You’re Buying These 14 Things in Brand-New Condition

 At the rate new technology comes out, a used phone or laptop from five years ago probably isn’t worth the buy.
 But last year’s model could be a great value without making you feel like a dinosaur.
 For instance, Apple sells certified refurbished laptops and computers with limited warranties.
 Head to a big-box store or phone carrier for a refurbished smartphone, which are usually good quality, says Shelton.
 Beware of buying used tech from companies you don’t know though.
 “It’s already an off-brand, cheaply made product,” he says.
 “If it’s been refurbished, it’s already had an issue, so there’s a pretty good chance it won’t last very long.”

 You can save tons of cash on furniture by buying preowned instead of new, especially if you shop at the right time.
 Tax season, spring-cleaning time, and the holidays usually have the best prices and most options because people are often trying to downsize or sell those big-ticket items, says Shelton.
 Check out the deals at arnoldsofficefurniture.com for cheap, good-quality items, suggests Woroch.
-She recommends sticking with office furniture—find out why some furniture is a bad idea to buy online.
+She recommends sticking with office furniture—find out why you should never buy these 19 things online like furniture.

 Older models of musical instruments might actually be better quality than the ones you’ll find new on the shelf.
 “Corporations find ways to cut corners and use plastic vs. metal,” says Shelton.
 “Newer technology doesn’t have the same kind of tonal quality and build.”
 Do a bit of research before you buy, and test the instrument if you can.